SFY23 Request For Proposal (RFP)

 - Funding for services and programs is based upon availability.
 StarkMHAR has a variety of funding sources including federal, state and local dollars.
 Some funding streams are mandated by the state to be used for specific purposes, and some funding streams are for specific services or programs.
 All other funding is based upon the priorities and needs of the local community.
 Funding is on a year-to-year basis.

-- A Request for Proposal (RFP) is the primary channel for allocating resources.
+- An RFP is the primary channel for allocating resources.
 All programs must submit a RFP to be considered for funding.
-RFP for SFY22 will be released on November 2, 2020.
-Signed and completed proposals are due to StarkMHAR by noon, December 28, 2020.
+RFP for SFY23 will be released on November 1, 2021.
+Signed and completed proposals are due to StarkMHAR by noon, December 28, 2021.
 Unfortunately, StarkMHAR is not able to accept late or incomplete proposals.

-- SFY22 RFP Shortened Narrative And Budget Template
+- SFY23 RFP Shortened Narrative And Budget Template

 - Sub Recipient Risk Assessment